 Producer and musician Kelly Lee Owens grew up in a small Welsh village.
 She sang in her school choir and played bass and drums in indie bands.
-She became a auxiliary nurse at a cancer treatment hospital in Manchester, but her patients encouraged her to pursue a career in music.
-She moved to London, where she worked in a record store and played bass in indie band The History of Apple Pie.
+She became an auxiliary nurse at a cancer treatment hospital in Manchester, but her patients encouraged her to pursue a career in music.
+She moved to London, where she worked in a record store and played bass in the indie band The History of Apple Pie.

 In a young career, Owens has already worked with John Cale, St. Vincent, and Björk.
-She juxtaposes her pretty, wispy vocals with the cold pulse of techno, making music that’s accessible for electronica neophytes like myself.
+She juxtaposes her pretty, wispy vocals with the cold pulse of techno, making music that’s accessible for electronica neophytes like me.